 Most healthy adults qualify for implants.
 Dental implants are surgically placed directly into the jawbone, therefore it is necessary for patients to have healthy bone and gums.
 A person with weakness in their jawbone, periodontal disease, or other problems with their gum tissue may not be good a candidate for implants.
 However, there are procedures such as gingival “gum” grafts, sinus lifts, or bone grafting that can increase bone mass and restore the gums, to prepare a patient for the dental implant procedure.
 Implant candidates also must exhibit proper oral hygiene and have a history of regular dental visits to qualify for the procedure.

 The average price of a single tooth dental implant ranges from $3,000 – $4,500 to upwards of $34,000+ for a full set of implants.
 These price vary depending on your location and the provider’s rates.

 A minimal level of bruising and discomfort is normal and should be expected the first couple of weeks post surgery.
 However, most patients are able to return to work and their normal activities the following day.

-Recently, more insurance companies are beginning to offer some coverage for dental implants.
+Recently, more insurance companies are beginning to offer some coverage for dental implant surgery.
 The dental office will call your insurance to get a preauthorization prior to surgery.
-Check with you dentist about financial options such as CareCredit or payment plans.
+If you don’t have dental insurance, or your health insurance doesn’t cover dental services, check with your dentist about financial options such as CareCredit or payment plans.